omolazabal/csuf-449-projects/project2/README.md

 You can then proceed with the curl command in Step 4 of the Ubuntu Installation instructions to verify that Kong is running.

 For Minio, create a new directory to store the data for the server, and follow the directions on their website to start the MinIO server.
+Be sure to start the server with the command `./minio server buckets/`

 When the MinIO server starts, it will print an endpoint, access key, and secret key.
 Make a note of these values so that you can access the server later.